5432roy/dmv-mock-test/README.md

 - **Frontend:**
   - A single-page application (SPA) built with React for a dynamic user experience.
-- **Backend (Future Enhancements):**
+- **Backend :**
-  - Firebase for user authentication and database storage (quiz history, question bank).
+  - PostgreSQL for user authentication and database storage (quiz history, question bank, bugs report).
-  - Potential use of Cloudflare Workers for lightweight serverless functions.
-- **Hosting:**
+- **Hosting and Deployment:**
-  - Cloudflare Pages for static site hosting.
+  - Vercel for dynamic site hosting.
+  - SupaBase for database hosting
   - GitHub for version control and CI/CD.

----

-## Technology Stack

-- **Frontend:**
-  - React
-  - CSS (or a framework like Tailwind CSS or Bootstrap)
-- **Backend & Database (Future):**
-  - Firebase Authentication
-  - Firebase Firestore/Realtime Database
-- **Hosting and Deployment:**
-  - Cloudflare Pages (with Cloudflare Workers if needed)
-- **Version Control:**
-  - GitHub (Repository: DMVMockTest)
 - **Ad Integration:**
-  - Google AdSense or similar ad networks
+  - Google AdSense

----

-## Feature Roadmap

-### Early Stage

-1. **Mock Test Flow:**
-   - Display one question at a time.
-   - Allow user input and, upon submission, show the correct answer.
-   - Transition to the next question automatically after review.

-2. **Reporting System:**
-   - Provide an option for users to report issues (unclear descriptions, incorrect answers, or problematic graphics).

-3. **Content:**
-   - Use only WA’s DMV manual for the initial question bank.

-### Middle Stage

-1. **User Authentication & History:**
-   - Introduce optional user logins.
-   - Track and display the history of answered questions with feedback on incorrect responses.

-2. **Multi-State Support:**
-   - Expand the question bank to include DMV manuals from additional states.
-   - Allow users to select the state for which they want to take the test.

 ---